Freedom of religion in Australia

 Freedom of religion in Australia is allowed in practice and protected to varying degrees through the constitution and legislation at the Federal, state and territory level.
 Australia is a pluralist country with legislated principle of state neutrality and with no state religion.
-The nation has over 13.5 million people who identify as religious and 7.1 million who identify as irreligious.
+The nation has over 13.6 million people who identify as religious and over 9.8 million who identify with no religion.

-Relevant legislation protecting religious freedoms include sections of the Constitution of Australia, Federal anti-discrimination laws and State/Territory-based human rights acts and anti-discrimination laws.
-As these freedoms are not protected in a single piece of legislation, but rather appear as sections, clauses and exemptions in other acts or laws, legal religious freedom protections are often a source of great debate and difficult to discern in Australia.
+Relevant legislation protecting religious freedoms include sections of the Constitution of Australia, Federal anti-discrimination laws and State/Territory-based human rights Acts and anti-discrimination laws.
+As these freedoms are not protected in a single piece of legislation, but rather appear as sections, clauses and exemptions in other Acts or laws, legal religious freedom protections are often a source of great debate and difficult to discern in Australia.

 Religious freedom laws

 Federal level

 The Constitution of Australia prohibits the Commonwealth from establishing laws which create, force or prohibit any religion.
 It also restricts the Commonwealth from using religion as a qualifier or test in order to hold public office.
 Section 116 of Chapter V. The States in the Australian Constitution reads: The Commonwealth shall not make any law for establishing any religion, or for imposing any religious observance, or for prohibiting the free exercise of any religion, and no religious test shall be required as a qualification for any office or public trust under the Commonwealth.The section is based on the First Amendment to the United States Constitution.
 The article does not prohibit the states of Australia from implementing such laws, meaning legislation at the state level could provide for restriction or enforcement of religion.